jorgemspereira/Social-Flood/README.md

 ```

 It may take a while to start the server, since the [Keras](https://keras.io/) model is being loaded.
-When the server is running, to access the website please go to `http://127.0.0.1:8000/maps/`, your page should look similar to the one below.
+When the server starts running, to access the main page, please go to `http://127.0.0.1:8000/maps/`, your page should look similar to the one below.

 ![screenshot](readme/mainpage.png)